kaibyao/rust-postgres-rest/rust-postgres-rest-actix/README.md

 ## Configuration

-The `AppConfig` struct contains the configuration options used by this library.
+The `Config` struct contains the configuration options used by this library.

 ### `db_url: &'static str (default: "")`